Wednesday, March 26 (Noon - 6:30 p.m.) -- Workforce Development

 Our Collective Role in Advancing an Engaged, Agile, and Resilient Workforce

 Conclude your Talent Forward 2025 experience with a journey through the key learning points.
-Find space in your day to think through the small actions you can take to advance Discuss how to activate your learnings and collectively be part of the solution for advancing an engaged, agile, and resilient workforce.
+Discuss how to activate your learnings and collectively be part of the solution for advancing an engaged, agile, and resilient workforce.

 5:10 - 6:15 p.m.: Networking Reception